-- 2. In the Output section, open the Video Format drop-down and select the desired format for your movie file: - Quick Time Movie (\.mov): Available on Windows, macOS and GNU/Linux. - Windows Media Video (\.wmv): Available on Windows only.
+- 2. In the Output section, open the Video Format drop-down and select the desired format for your movie file: - QuickTime Movie (.mov): The Apple QuickTime format.
+This is the default export format and is recommended for its portability, and also because it allows you to choose among several video codecs.